THE LAW OFFICES OF IMAN I. ABOUELAZM

 Bankruptcy is a complex area of law, with many federal rules, local rules, exceptions and procedural

-through the Bankruptcy process with minimal complications and mistakes.
-Do not be swayed by
+the Bankruptcy process with minimal complications and mistakes.
+Do not be swayed by paralegals or notary

 Speak to an attorney to discuss your case and ask your questions.
 We offer a Free initial consultation.

-firm, attorney and services.
+attorney and services.
 We are a debt relief law firm.
-We provide relief under the Bankruptcy Code
+We provide relief under the Bankruptcy Code and the Fair

 110 E. Broward Blvd.